truenas/documentation/content/CORE/Solutions/Integrations/Veeam/_index.md

 ## Performance Tuning for Veeam Backup & Replication

-When testing Veeam, the TrueNAS X Series was shown to outperform benchmark standards by around 100 percent using the [scale-out repository setup](https://bp.veeam.com/vbr/VBP/3_Build_structures/B_Veeam_Components/B_backup_repositories/scaleout.html) detailed in the Veeam help center.
-When testing, the VMs being backed up were each 100 GB in size running Linux or Windows Server; more details are listed below.

 **Test environment:**

 * A 2TB datastore must be configured on TrueNAS System 1 utilizing the iSCSI wizard using default values.
 This will be the backup source.